MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/implementation/deploy/known-issues.md

 Area: Azure Resource Manager template deployments

-Issue: When using “conditions” on resources, and it evaluates to false, the reference() function within the resource properties is still executed which causes the deployment to fail.
+Issue: When using "conditions" on resources, and it evaluates to false, the reference() function within the resource properties is still executed which causes the deployment to fail.

 Status: No fix as of yet.
-Workaround is to do N number of additional if() functions to logically navigate (e.g., if reference resource doesn’t exist, throw json(‘null’).)
+Workaround is to do N number of additional if() functions to logically navigate (e.g., if reference resource doesn't exist, throw json('null').)

 ### Unsupported number of tenants in context: x TenantID(s)